GSA/piv-guides/_userconfig/1_ssh.md

 #### Obtain and save public key from PIV card

   1. Insert your **PIV** into your computer's smartcard reader.
-  2. Use the following command to save the **user's public SSH key** to a file and submit it to Jump server administrator.
+  2. Use the following command to save the **user's public SSH key** to a file and submit it to SSH server administrator.

         ```
 			ssh-keygen -D /Library/OpenSC/lib/pkcs11/opensc-pkcs11.so > mykey.pub